 Presidents have questioned whether the act is an unconstitutional infringement on their powers, though courts have not ruled on the matter.

 The Iran resolution is expected to pass the Democratic-controlled House on Thursday.
-Its prospects in the Senate.
-Sens.
-Mike Lee, R-Utah, and Rand Paul, R-Ky., were so angered by the lack of answers provided in the administration's Iran briefing to Congress on Wednesday that they said they'd vote for a similar resolution by Sen. Tim Kaine (D-Va.), expected to come to a vote as early as next week.
+Its prospects in the Senate once appeared dim, but Sens.
+Mike Lee (R-Utah) and Rand Paul (R-Ky.) were so angered by the lack of answers provided in the administration's briefing to Congress on Wednesday that they said they'd vote for a similar resolution by Sen. Tim Kaine (D-Va.), expected to come to a vote as early as next week.

-Even if both were to pass, Trump would probably veto the Kaine measure if it passed both houses.
+Even if both were to pass, Trump would probably veto the measure.
 In an election year, it is unlikely either chamber would get the support of two-thirds of their members needed to override his veto.

 The resolution is narrowly drafted to be only about military action in Iran at this time, and would leave the 2001 and 2002 authorizations of military force in place, probably an attempt by House leaders to get as much support for the measure as possible, Yale law professor Oona Hathaway said.

 Still, Hathaway said the resolution was a "baby step" toward Congress reasserting its authority.
 "If Congress is totally silent while he's acting," she said, "it's often read as Congress agreeing to his actions."